cnbbooks/lfe-manual/src/part1/intro/README.md

 * Advanced language features
 * The machine that is OTP
 * Concluding thoughts and summaries

-We have written the introduction to provide some code examples, but with very little instruction or explanation.
-Those will certainly be presented later, but initially we feel it is important to provide a starting place for those who learn best via examples.
-For those who don't and would rather jump straight into the manual, please have a guilt-free experience and enjoy the next chapter immediately.

 There is a lot of material in this book, so just take it section by section.
 If at any time you feel overwhelmed, simply set down the book, take a deep breath, fix yourself a cuppa, and don't panic.